The Case for Campus Activities

 What's in the Case?

-• Making the Case for Campus Activities white paper provides an academic foundation that outlines the connections between Campus Activities, sense of belonging, and retention and persistence by discussing:
+• The Making the Case for Campus Activities white paper provides an academic foundation that outlines the connections between Campus Activities, sense of belonging, and retention and persistence by discussing:

 • The Foundations of Campus Activities